We do almost anything to avoid feeling bored.

-The distressing feeling we get when we're bored acts like a mental alarm bell to tell us an activity isn't particularly pleasant, stimulating, or interesting.
+The distressing feeling we get when we’re bored acts like a mental alarm bell.
+It tells us an activity isn’t particularly pleasant, stimulating, or interesting.
 And therefore helps us to get out of the situation as quickly as possible.

 In other words, boredom can make us reevaluate what we’re doing, and motivate us to shift our goals to another activity that better meets our expectations or desires.

 People call this “autobiographical planning.”
 Essentially, when we feel bored, our minds wander and focus mainly on the future, leading us to think more about our life goals.

 In one study, researchers found that ‘bored’ participants frequently turned their minds to their future plans.
 Helping them to set more meaningful long-term goals and subconsciously plan the next steps they need to take to get there.